maxjin11/maxjin11/README.md

 - 👀 I’m interested in programming, music production, basketball, badminton, and various video games.
 - 🌱 I’m currently learning Racket in preparation for my university course (CS 135) and learning R on the side.
-- 😎 In the past, I have learned Java through my high school's computer science course, and Python3 through Linkedin Learning.
+- 😎 In the past, I learned Java through my high school's computer science course, and Python3 through Linkedin Learning.
 - 💞️ I’d love to collaborate on small projects in order to add to my programming experience.
 - 📫 You can reach me at my email: maxjianjin@gmail.com